-In addition to external stakeholders, the college has also considered the up to date Labour Market Intelligence from Lightcast LMI in relation to Shropshire and Telford and Wrekin occupational vacancies August 2022 to March 2023.
-This data identifies Careworkers and Home Carers, Nurses, Business Administration, Sales, Customer Service, Programme and Software Development Professionals, Kitchen and Catering Assistants, Teaching Assistants, Engineering Technicians and Elementary Storage Occupations as the top ten posted vacancies.
+In addition to external stakeholders, the college has also considered the up-to-date Labour Market Intelligence from Lightcast LMI in relation to Shropshire and Telford and Wrekin occupational vacancies August 2023 to March 2024.
+This data identifies Care workers and Home Carers, Nurses, Business Administration, Sales, Customer Service, Programme and Software Development Professionals, Kitchen and Catering Assistants, Teaching Assistants, Engineering Technicians and Elementary Storage Occupations as the top ten posted vacancies.
 Several of these areas are seeking qualifications at L6 and several do not require qualifications.
-The college provision does support Careworkers, Nurses, Business Administration, Customer Service, Teaching Assistants, Engineering Technicians and in several of these areas the college has planned to increase provision.
+The college provision does support Care workers, Nurses, Business Administration, Customer Service, Teaching Assistants, Engineering Technicians and in several of these areas the college has planned to increase provision.

 The Annual Accountability Statement also pays due regard to the provision offered by other colleges in the Marches.
 Shrewsbury Colleges Group is one of the three members of the Marches Education Partnership (MEP), along with Hereford, Ludlow and North Shropshire College and Telford College.
-The MEP have worked in collaboration to deliver two Strategic Development Fund projects, in Health (SDF1) and in Renewables (SDF2) with a combined value of £3.8mn.
+The MEP have worked in collaboration to deliver two Strategic Development Fund projects, in Health (SDF1) and in Renewables (SDF2) with a combined value of £3.8mn and are currently delivering two projects totalling £2.5mn for the LSIF alongside three independent training providers.
+These projects relate to green construction and manufacturing engineering.

 The Marches Education Partnership has worked collaboratively to plan provision across the Marches area.
 This planning has to reflect the geography of the Marches region which requires provision to be available in different geographical locations because of prohibitive travel to learn times.
 It also reflects the decisions which have been taken by MEP to develop certain specialisms in each geographical location where this is appropriate.
-Shrewsbury Colleges Group is specialising in L3 sustainable construction qualifications in Electrical (Battery) Storage, EV Charging and Solar Panels and Installation and Maintenance of Air Source Heat Pumps.
-Hereford, Ludlow and North Shropshire College is specialising in Solar PV and Air Source Heat Pump Installation.
-Telford College is specialising L3 Installation and Maintenance of Small-Scale Photovoltaic Systems, Design, Installation and Commissioning of Electrical Energy Storage System and Installation and Commissioning of Electric Vehicle Charging Equipment.
-The MEP will signpost employers and individuals to the specialist offer of the individual colleges.
-In addition, the three colleges in the MEP have shared their indicative priorities which will be set out in the individual Accountability Statements.
-Finally, the MEP are jointly developing training for professional digital skills for full-time students in response to LSIP priorities (see Section 4).
+The MEP signposts employers and individuals to the specialist offer of the individual colleges.
+The MEP has produced The LSIP Employer Training Prospectus, published May 2024, which sets out the training offer across the partnership including follow on training.
+The partnership has also developed a web-site to promote the training offer.